 The recent addition to the Alert feature allows you to check if your credit card may have been compromised.
-Knowing that you can rest assured if your card is safe, or take necessary actions if your card has been exposed.
+Knowing that, you can rest assured that your card is safe or take necessary actions if your card has been exposed.

 In this article, you will learn:

 - How to add new cards to the dashboard